astravant/digitalgarden/_notes/daily-notes.md

 > There are no hard problems, only problems that are hard to a certain level of intelligence.
 Move the smallest bit upwards [in level of intelligence], and some problems will suddenly move from “impossible” to “obvious.”
 Move a substantial degree upwards, and all of them will become obvious.[7](https://waitbutwhy.com/2015/01/artificial-intelligence-revolution-2.html#)

 ASI could even solve our most complex macro issues—our debates over how economies should be run and how world trade is best facilitated, even our haziest grapplings in philosophy or ethics—would all be painfully obvious to ASI.

-The difference between a 60-year-old’s body and a 30-year-old’s body is just a bunch of physical things that could be altered if we had the technology.

 Eventually, Kurzweil believes humans will reach a point when they’re _entirely_ artificial;[11](https://waitbutwhy.com/2015/01/artificial-intelligence-revolution-2.html#) a time when we’ll look at biological material and think how _unbelievably_ primitive it was that humans were ever made of _that_; a time when we’ll read about early stages of human history, when microbes or accidents or diseases or wear and tear could just _kill_ humans against their own will; a time the AI Revolution could bring to an end with the _merging_ of humans and AI.[12](https://waitbutwhy.com/2015/01/artificial-intelligence-revolution-2.html#)